 Clause 3.2 of the Australian Standard outlines that the Tree Protection Zone (TPZ) should be calculated as a radial measurement based on twelve (12) times the Diameter at Breast Height (DBH).
 A TPZ should not be less than 2 m nor greater than 15 m (except where crown protection is required).
-The TPZ of palms, other monocots, cycads and tree ferns should not be less than 1 m outside the crown projection (AS-4970, 2009).
+The TPZ of palms, other monocots, cycads and tree ferns should not be less than 1 m outside the crown projection.
+However, in some cases it may be possible to encroach into or make variations to the standard TPZ